Close

 United Kingdom

-Associate Dean (Research) of ITD Faculty.
-David runs a research group conducting population genetic, experimental and epidemiological studies of malaria parasites.
+David conducts research on malaria, particularly involving population genetic, experimental and epidemiological studies of parasites.
 Based in London, he also works with colleagues in several countries in West Africa, as well as in Malaysia.
+He currently serves as Associate Dean for Research in the Faculty.
 He has served as Head of Department and was previously Head of Malaria Research Programme at the MRC Unit in The Gambia where he studied many aspects of the disease in relation to natural infection and transmission.
-Prior to that he also worked on other infectious diseases including trachoma and strongyloidiasis.
+Prior to that has also worked on other infectious diseases including trachoma and strongyloidiasis.
 He studied at the University of Nottingham and University of Edinburgh, and worked at Imperial College London before joining LSHTM.
-He has published over 200 research articles (Google Scholar Citations).

 Affiliations